dcayll/dcayll.github.io/_book-notes/Dalio-Principles-for-dealing-with-the-changing-world-order.md

   - What if prices of something increase more W/R/T other goods.
 Does this mean value increases?
 Its all relative, right? increasing home value in austin did give you more buying power if you sold it after 40% inflation in price.
 - End of long term debt cycle:
   - holders of debt flee to other stores of wealth -> does this mean avoiding treasuries?
+- Hard money:
+  - hard money also includes hard assets, correct?
+A good that can be directly exchanged for gold. i.e. a machine or real estate?
+    - this means that productivity increases constantly increase the amount of hard money?